hamingsi/papers_notes/Binary Neural Networks A Survey.md

 $$
 Wide Reduced-Precision Networks (WRPN)  that also minimize the quantization error in a similar way to XNOR-Net, but **increase the number of filters in each layer.**

-(HORQ)generates the final quantized activation by a **linear combination of the approximation in each recursive step.**
+High-Order Residual Quantization (HORQ) generates the final quantized activation by a **linear combination of the approximation in each recursive step.**

 ABC-Net  that **linearly combines multiple binary weight matrices and scaling factors** to fit the full-precision weights and activations, which can largely reduce the information loss caused by binarization.